gbThreepwood/CarelRead/README.md

 From Wikipedia: A widely used convention is to make the two characters preceding ETX a checksum or CRC for error-detection purposes

+## Additional data

+If the temperature sensor is disconnected, the controller displays a error message.
+The following is the response to a read request while the sensor is disconnected:

+02:31:52:45:46:44:39:45:46:44:39:43:30:30:32:35:30:41:31:30:03:37:34

+Byte number 5 and 6 has changed from 0x00 to 0x46 and 0x44, corresponding to ASCII: FD.
+(Failed device?)

+Byte 7 and 8 decodes to a temperature of 15.8 degrees celcius.

+Byte 9 and 10 decodes to FD (Failed device for secondary sensor?)

 TODO:
 - Tamper with the temperature, and see how the controller behaves